openmainframeproject/software-discovery-tool/docs/Installation.md

 Step 2 of
 [Adding_new_distros](https://github.com/openmainframeproject/software-discovery-tool/blob/master/docs/Adding_new_distros.md#step-2-update-the-supported_distros-variable-in-configuration-file-sdt_basesrcconfigconfigpy)

+### Step 6: Install and populate the SQL database
+* For Ubuntu (18.04, 20.04, 22.04):

+#### Install dependencies

+        sudo apt install mariadb-server python3-pymysql

+#### Run MariaDB from the command line and complete the secure installation.
+Remember the root password you set, you will need this in the future.

+        sudo mariadb
+        sudo mysql_secure_installation

+#### Log in to MariaDB with the root account you set and create the read-only user (with a password, changed below) and database.

+        mariadb -u root -p
+        MariaDB> GRANT SELECT ON sdtDB.* TO 'sdtreaduser'@localhost IDENTIFIED BY 'CHANGE_ME';
+        MariaDB> flush privileges;
+        MariaDB> quit

+#### Update src/classes/package_search.py with credentials set above

+The "CHANGE_ME" password above should have been changed, and this should be adjusted in your src/classes/package_search.py file.

+#### Run the script to populate the database, when prompted by the script for a user and password, use the root account and password you set above.

+        cd /opt/software-discovery-tool/bin/
+        ./database_build.py

-###  Step 6: Verify that the software-discovery-tool server is up and running
+###  Step 7: Verify that the software-discovery-tool server is up and running
-* For Ubuntu (18.04, 19.04, 20.04, 22.04):
+* For Ubuntu (18.04, 20.04, 22.04):
  We now run the following commands to properly enable the config files of the software-discovery-tool server and then restart the apache server.

         sudo a2ensite z-000-default.conf
         systemctl reload apache2
         sudo a2ensite sdt.conf
         systemctl reload apache2
         sudo apachectl restart

 We can check if the server is up and running by going to following URL :